The Evolution of Stock Market Efficiency in the US: A Non-Bayesian Time-Varying Model Approach: Introduction

 This paper is organized as follows.
-Section \ref{sec:MM} presents the model and new methodologies for our non-Bayesian TV-AR model.
-Section \ref{sec:DAT} describes the data used.
-Section \ref{sec:ER} shows the empirical result that the market efficiency in the U.S. stock market periodically varies over time and that the amplitude of the cycle decreases in the long-run.
-Section \ref{sec:CC} is for conclusion.
-The appendix gives mathematical and statistical discussion about new estimation methodologies that we developed.
+In Section 2, the model and new methodologies for our non-Bayesian TV-AR model are presented.
+The data on the US stock market, together with preliminary unit root test results, are described in Section 3.
+In Section 4, we show empirical results that the market efficiency in the US stock market periodically varies over time and that the amplitude of the cycle decreases in the long-run.
+Section 5 concludes.
+The online appendix provides mathematical and statistical discussions about our new estimation methodologies.\footnote{Online appendix is available at \url{http://at-noda.com/appendix/evolution_appendix.pdf}}